Wading in the Velvet Sea was played in the most recent Phish show.

 Trey: it’s a red velvet seat, surrounded by orange Velveeta cheese... over a huge sea of velvet...

 The song debuted in Dublin on 6/13/97 and was in fairly regular rotation for the rest of the summer tour.
-Entirely absent from the fall 1997 tour “Wading in the Velvet Sea” resurfaced late in the summer ‘98 tour and has been often played since then.
-Particularly inspired versions of “Wading in the Velvet Sea” include 8/2/97 at the Gorge, 8/16/98 at Lemonwheel, and a sublime performance at the 12/31/98 year-end Madison Square Garden extravaganza.
+Entirely absent from the fall ‘97 tour “Wading” resurfaced late in the summer ‘98 tour and has been often played since then.
+Particularly inspired versions of “Wading” include 8/2/97 at the Gorge, 8/16/98 at Lemonwheel, the 11/15/98 Murfreesboro wormhole to the 5/26/11 soundcheck “Waves,” a sublime performance at the 12/31/98 year-end Madison Square Garden extravaganza, and 12/16/99 Reynolds Coliseum which culminates in a spacy delay loop transition into a must-hear “Tweezer.”

-Clearly the best (most beautiful, tear-jerking) version to date preceded The Show-closing “Meatstick” as the first sun of 2000 peeked through the velvety clouds swirling over the swamps of Big Cypress.
+Clearly the best (most beautiful, tear-jerking) version to date preceded The Show-closing “Meatstick,” as the first sun of 2000 peeked through the velvety clouds swirling over the swamps of Big Cypress.
 If you didn’t get all choked up by that one, you were either unconscious, or somewhere else.
-Perhaps in an attempt to revisit the glory of this moment, Phish selected “Wading” as their 12/31/02 encore; although this performance was anti-climactic considering the show it concluded, the nostalgic tip of the hat to The Show was appreciated by some in attendance.
+Perhaps in an attempt to revisit the glory of this moment, Phish selected “Wading” as their 12/31/02 encore; although this performance was anti-climactic considering the show it concluded, the nostalgic tip of the hat to Big Cypress was appreciated by many in attendance.
 “Wading” was played as an encore in three of its five 2003 appearances, with the other two (3/1/03 and 7/10/03) coming at rather inopportune high-energy buzz-kill moments late in the second set.

-Other notable performances of “Wading in the Velvet Sea” are of the non-Phish variety: Trey solo acoustic on several of his May 1999 (5/7/99, 5/10/99, and 5/13/99) shows; another Trey acoustic performance during an otherwise electric set on 2/27/01; during the 3/31/01 Amfibian show at Higher Ground, it was played by Trey, Tom, Matt Kohut, and Peter Cottone, constituting the first (and to date only) live performance of any song by the band UTALK; and on 4/10/03 during a show in Columbus, OH, Page performed the song solo on an upright piano.
+Other notable performances of “Wading” are of the non-Phish variety, including Trey solo acoustic on several of his May 1999 shows (5/7/99, 5/10/99, and 5/13/99), during his otherwise electric set on 2/27/01, and on 11/14/05 at Princeton with Tom Marshall on vocals.
+At the 3/31/01 Amfibian show at Higher Ground, it was played by Trey, Tom Marshall, Matt Kohut, and Peter Cottone, constituting the first (and to date only) live performance of any song by the band UTALK.
+Finally, Page has performed the song solo on upright piano during several Vida Blue shows, including 4/10/03 in Columbus, OH.

-Albums: The Story of the Ghost, Hampton Comes Alive, Live Phish 06, Sharin' in the Groove, Gone Fishin'
+Albums: The Story of the Ghost, Hampton Comes Alive, Live Phish 06, Sharin' in the Groove, Gone Fishin', Amsterdam